squattingmonk/nasher/README.md

 "core_*" = "src/Framework"
 "*" = "src"

-# The first target is the default target.
-If no target is specified, this target will be used
+# The first target is the default target and will be used by most commands when
-# This should normally be your most common operation, such as packing your module file
+# no target has been explicitly passed.
+This should normally be your most
+# common operation, such as packing your module file.
 [Target]
 name = "demo"
 description = "A demo module showing the system in action"